-But if you're already overwhelmed, learn how to say no to things that aren't your responsibility, aren't mission-critical and don't bring joy.
+But if you're already feeling overwhelmed, learn how to say no to things that aren't your responsibility, aren't mission-critical and don't bring joy.
 It's not forever; just try saying no to those things for a week or two and see how you go.
 For example: "No, sorry, I can't fill in for the flag football coach this Thursday."
 If there is no-one else to do it, think what the consequence would be if no-one did it - it may not be as dire as you think.
 For example, if the consequence is that there is no practice that day, so be it.

 If you have kids aged 3 and under, you should not feel the least bit guilty about saying no to stuff.

-Please don't persist with trying to help people if you're struggling yourself and their situation is not a true emergency.
+Please don't persist with trying to help people if you're struggling yourself and if their situation is not a true emergency.
 Remember the sayings: you can't serve from an empty platter.
 Put your own oxygen mask on first before assisting others.

 Ah yes, groceries.
-These are essential, but I agree it's really hard to do groceries, especially when your kids are little.
-There are options that make life easier such as pickup orders and home delivery orders.
-But if you're trying to pick out things like fruit or meat, it makes sense to go in person.
-I recommend these tips to save time when grocery shopping in person.
-You really want to streamline groceries as much as possible because otherwise it can just sort of expand and take up way too much time.
+These are essential, but I agree it's really hard to do groceries, especially when your kids are little, and this can make the simple act of meal planning feel like a nightmare.
+Don't worry - there are options that make life much easier such as pickup orders and home delivery orders.
+I recommend Misfits Market for home delivery because they deliver to almost all zip codes in the US - I've written more info about it here.
+But if you're trying to pick out things like fruit or meat, it makes sense to go in person to your local grocery store.

-Don't get too stressed about having a finite time to shop otherwise your kid will have a meltdown.
+When you shop in person, don't get too stressed about having a finite time to shop otherwise your kid will have a meltdown.
 Look at the bright side: it's an advantage that is keeping you on track and moving you along more than if you had all the time in the world to shop.

-When your kids are young, it's probably best to be doing more short grocery trips than one long one, so that's another tip that makes life easier.
+When your kids are young, it's best to be doing more short grocery trips than one long one, so that's another tip that makes life easier.
 Just because you did a week or more worth of groceries before having kids and it took you an hour and a half, that doesn't mean it's a realistic scenario with kids.
-Either go twice a week, or if that's not realistic time-wise or travel-wise then do a home delivery or curbside pickup for big loads.
+Either do smaller trips more frequently, or go for home delivery or curbside pickup for big loads.